Introduction

 Equality Advisory Support Service (EASS)

-The EASS provides help and support to individuals on issues relating to equality and human rights.
-They are able to accept referrals from organisations which due to capacity or funding issues are unable to provide ‘in-depth help and support’ to local users of their services.
+The Equality Advisory Support Service provides help and support to individuals on issues relating to equality and human rights.
+They can accept referrals from organisations, which due to capacity or funding issues are unable to provide ‘in-depth help and support’ to local users of their services.

-The service is accessible and inclusive which means we are able to support a wide variety of different languages.
-They are able to support the Deaf community through their partnership with the Royal Association for Deaf People.
+The service is accessible and inclusive, which means they can support a wide variety of different languages.
+For example, they can support the Deaf community through their partnership with the Royal Association for Deaf People.

-If a service user requires the support of lay advocate in order for them to understand the advice being given, the EASS are able to secure help and support through their partnership with VoiceAbility.
+If a service user requires the support of a lay advocate for them to understand the advice being given, the Equality Advisory Support Service can secure help and support through their partnership with VoiceAbility.

-Examples of the types of issues the EASS have advised on:
+Examples of the types of issues the Equality Advisory Support Service have advised on:

 • A disabled individual who was trying to update banking details through the use of an interpreter at his local bank.